-ÿ5.
-Complete Parts III and IV.
-If you do not qualify to use the above exception and you have income from or have paid taxes to more than one foreign country or U.S. possession, use a separate column in Part I and a separate line in Part II for each country or possession.
+Generally, if you received income from, or paid taxes to, more than one foreign country or U.S. possession, you must report information on a country-by-country basis on Form 1116, Parts I and II.
+Use a separate column in Part I and a separate line in Part II for each country or possession.
 If you paid taxes to more than three countries or possessions, attach additional sheets following the format of Parts I and II.